 During race suspension it is permitted to get technical assistance (e.g. from Safety Team, Sea Help, divers, sail makers, help from charterbase….) for restoring proper function of the yacht or crew.

-Yachts planning to suspend racing and seek shelter are obliged to notify the jury as soon as circumstances permit.
+Yachts planning to suspend racing are obliged to notify the jury as soon as circumstances permit.